-The Diverse Meanings of the Lord Jesus’ Resurrection
+The Origin of Easter and the Meaning of the Lord Jesus’ Resurrection

-One day, I turned on my computer and opened a web page casually.
-An exquisite egg caught my eye, beneath which there were some lilies and a rabbit made of chocolate.
-It turned out that Easter was coming soon.
-As is recorded in the , the origin of Easter is as follows:, after the betrayal of one of His disciples, was taken to the court and then nailed to the cross on Friday for redeeming the world by the willing sacrifice of Himself.
+As is recorded in the Bible, the origin of Easter is as follows:, after the betrayal of one of His disciples, was taken to the court and then nailed to the cross on Friday for redeeming the world by the willing sacrifice of Himself.
 According to the Jewish law, Saturday was the Sabbath when all activities must cease.
 So the followers of Christ could only hastily place His body in a grave by the sunset of Friday, and then hurried off.
-On Sunday morning, people went back to the grave, only to find the body of disappeared, and then they were told that Jesus Christ had been resurrected.
+On Sunday morning, people went back to the grave, only to find the body of Jesus disappeared, and then they were told that Jesus Christ had been resurrected.
 Since then, the Christians have called the Sunday in memory of Jesus Christ’s resurrection Easter.
 This is the origin of Easter.

 In the eyes of man, when one dies, he will become a soul that makes others feel scared and a distance with him.
 Likewise, when people saw the Lord Jesus after His resurrection, their first reaction was supposed to fear, avoid, and evade Him.
 In this way, there would have been a large distance between man and the Lord Jesus, and man would have also been brought back to the age of the Old Testament when he believed in the invisible and intangible God.
 As a matter of fact, people indeed felt terrified when they first saw the Lord Jesus after His resurrection, but why did they later feel that He was intimate, rather than scary or strange?
 What was behind this?